microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-01.md

 ## Tips

 These tips apply to the Pizza Application
- - verify the "selector" in the experiment uses namespace of the application
+ - Verify the "selector" in the experiment uses namespace of the application
- - the PizzaApp is a statefulset versus a deployment
+ - Verify the PizzaApp is a statefulset versus a deployment

 ## Learning Resources